remscodes/ngx-testing-tools/website/docs/api/test-beds/component.md

 **Default** : `true`

-Automatically invokes the "should create" angular test.
+Automatically invokes the "should create" Angular test.

 It checks if the provided `described` instance is truthy.

-## Tools
+## ComponentTools

 The tb function provides tools.